-Advisory Committee members serve three-year terms by invitation of the Vice Provost for University Libraries.
+Advisory Committee members serve three-year terms by invitation of the CTDA.
 Members represent a diverse group of experts in their respective areas, and will always include representatives from the library, archives, museum, and historical society communities as well as relevant state agencies and/or independent experts.
 The committee will have a minimum of 6 and a maximum of 12 members.
-In the case of a member dropping out a new member will be appointed as soon as is practical to fill out the remainder of the team.
+In the case of a member dropping out a new member will be appointed as soon as is practical to a new three-year term effective from the previous July.